- Blog•

 Customer segmentation offers numerous benefits to businesses that implement it effectively.

 By segmenting customers and understanding their specific needs, companies can provide more personalized and targeted customer service experiences.
+Research shows that 73% of consumers expect brands to understand their needs, and 33% will switch to a competitor if personalization is poor.
 This leads to higher customer satisfaction levels and increased customer loyalty.

 Customer segmentation helps businesses identify and understand different customer preferences and demands.
 This knowledge allows companies to develop new products or refine existing ones to better cater to each segment’s specific needs, resulting in improved product-market fit.